-- Schistosomiasis is a chronic disease caused by parasitic worms.
+- Schistosomiasis is an acute and chronic disease caused by parasitic worms.

-- People are at risk of infection due to agricultural, domestic and recreational activities which expose them to infested water.
+- People are infected during routine agricultural, domestic, occupational, and recreational activities, which expose them to infested water.

-- Lack of hygiene and play habits make children especially vulnerable to infection.
+- Lack of hygiene and certain play habits of school-aged children such as swimming or fishing in infested water make them especially vulnerable to infection.

-- Schistosomiasis control focuses on reducing disease through periodic, large-scale population treatment with praziquantel.
+- Schistosomiasis control focuses on reducing disease through periodic, large-scale population treatment with praziquantel; a more comprehensive approach including potable water, adequate sanitation, and snail control would also reduce transmission.

-Schistosomiasis is a chronic, parasitic disease caused by blood flukes (trematode worms) of the genus Schistosoma.
-At least 243 million people required treatment in 2011.
-Treatment should be repeated over a number of years.
-Schistosomiasis transmission has been documented in 78 countries.
-However those requiring treatment targeted at most at-risk population groups live in 52 countries.
+Schistosomiasis is an acute and chronic parasitic disease caused by blood flukes (trematode worms) of the genus Schistosoma.
+Estimates show that at least 206.4 million people required preventive treatment in 2016.
+Preventive treatment, which should be repeated over a number of years, will reduce and prevent morbidity.
+Schistosomiasis transmission has been reported from 78 countries.
+However, preventive chemotherapy for schistosomiasis, where people and communities are targeted for large-scale treatment, is only required in 52 endemic countries with moderate-to-high transmission.

 People become infected when larval forms of the parasite – released by freshwater snails – penetrate the skin during contact with infested water.

 In the body, the larvae develop into adult schistosomes.
 Adult worms live in the blood vessels where the females release eggs.
-Some of the eggs are passed out of the body in the faeces or urine to continue the parasite life-cycle.
-Others become trapped in body tissues, causing an immune reaction and progressive damage to organs.
+Some of the eggs are passed out of the body in the faeces or urine to continue the parasite’s lifecycle.
+Others become trapped in body tissues, causing immune reactions and progressive damage to organs.

-Schistosomiais is prevalent in tropical and sub-tropical areas, especially in poor communities without access to safe drinking water and adequate sanitation.
-It is estimated that at least 90% of those requiring treatment for schistosomiasis live in Africa.
+Schistosomiasis is prevalent in tropical and subtropical areas, especially in poor communities without access to safe drinking water and adequate sanitation.
+It is estimated that at least 91.4% of those requiring treatment for schistosomiasis live in Africa.

-There are two major forms of schistosomiasis – intestinal and urogenital – caused by five main species of blood fluke (see table).
+There are 2 major forms of schistosomiasis – intestinal and urogenital – caused by 5 main species of blood fluke.

 Table: Parasite species and geographical distribution of schistosomiasis